 4. Cryopreservation of MEPM cells

 4.1.
 Once trypsinized MEPM cells are pelleted, resuspend the cells in MEPM culture medium to obtain a concentration of ~ 1 × 106 cells/mL.
 Pipet the cells into cryovials, and add a final concentration of 5% dimethylsulfoxide in the cell stock.
-Cap the cryovial, briefly mix by inverting, and immediately place the vials in a freezing container that cools at a rate of 1 °C/min. per min.
+Cap the cryovial, briefly mix by inverting, and immediately place the vials in a freezing container that cools at a rate of 1 °C/min.

 4.2.
 Place the cooler in a -80 °C freezer overnight.
 On the next day, move the cryovials to a liquid nitrogen tank for long-term storage.